Support Us Button Widget

 Gif by ATXtoday

-The second annual Longhorn Lights brings festive nostalgia and twinkling lights to 24 Heritage Oak trees to Longhorns past, present, and future along Guadalupe Street between 21st and 25th streets.
+The third annual Longhorn Lights brings festive nostalgia and twinkling lights to 24 Heritage Oak trees to Longhorns past, present, and future along the South Mall.

 This glowing exhibition at the Lady Bird Johnson Wildflower Center is inspired by artistry in nature.
-Tickets start at $23.
+Tickets are $30 for adults.

 Walk through more than two million lights and 350+ sculptures at Lakeside Park in Marble Falls.
 Tickets run $2 per person at the door.